- Sports and Recreation»

 One Round Away From Par

-There are different types of golfers, of course; some more meticulous, others more wild like Arnold Palmer (aggressive).
-Either way the golfer is a thinking person.
-What else can you do when there is so much time in-between shots?
+There are different types of golfers, some more meticulous like Jim Furyk, others more wild like Arnold Palmer.
+Either way, the golfer is a thinking person.
+What else can you do when there's so much time in-between shots?

 This is why I love the game, I love to think.
 When I start out my round, I can believe that elusive par round is going to occur, or at least +5 and under.
 After the first five holes or so, I realize I'm going to have a tough time breaking 80- then after the first nine- I'm usually trying to just shoot in the low 80's.
-Admittedly, there are times I don't break 90.
+Admittedly, there are times I don't break 90 (most of the time lately).

 Don't tell anyone, but there are even rare times (one or twice a year) when I don't even break 100.
 Usually I'm in some hurricane weather, or have a valid excuse (ha).
 Anyway, don't be discouraged golfers, one day we will shoot par!